 Who hasn’t had this issue?
-You’re looking for a contact in Microsoft Dynamics CRM, you enter a search phrase like “Meyer*proMX*Nuremberg“ – and end up with no results.
+You’re searching Microsoft Dynamics 365, formerly known as Dynamics CRM, for a contact, you enter a search phrase like “Meyer*proMX*Nuremberg“ – and end up with no results.

 To be able to find a contact this way, all you need to do is create a new field and workflow.
 In the following example, I will explain to you how to search across contact fields for Last Name, Company Name, and City.